LPS :: The VLS Course

 Legal Problem Solving (LPS) is a Vanderbilt Law School course in which students use

-21st-century methods to design creative solutions to 21st-century legal services delivery problems.
+modern methods to design creative solutions to 21st-century legal services delivery problems.

 LPS is part of Vanderbilt's Program on Law and Innovation.